Flue-gas desulfurization: Facts and statistics

-The information in this section was obtained from a US EPA published fact sheet.
+The information in this section was obtained from a fact sheet published by the US EPA in 2003.

 Flue gas desulfurization scrubbers have been applied to combustion units firing coal and oil that range in size from 5 MW to 1,500 MW.
 Scottish Power are spending £400 million installing FGD at Longannet power station, which has a capacity of over 2,000 MW.
 Dry scrubbers and spray scrubbers have generally been applied to units smaller than 300 MW.

 FGD has been fitted by RWE npower at Aberthaw Power Station in south Wales using the seawater process and works successfully on the 1,580 MW plant.

 Approximately 85% of the flue gas desulfurization units installed in the US are wet scrubbers, 12% are spray dry systems, and 3% are dry injection systems.

 The highest SO2 removal efficiencies (greater than 90%) are achieved by wet scrubbers and the lowest (less than 80%) by dry scrubbers.
 However, the newer designs for dry scrubbers are capable of achieving efficiencies in the order of 90%.

 In spray drying and dry injection systems, the flue gas must first be cooled to about 10–20 °C above adiabatic saturation to avoid wet solids deposition on downstream equipment and plugging of baghouses.

 The capital, operating and maintenance costs per short ton of SO2 removed (in 2001 US dollars) are: